richchapler/AzureSolutionsDocumentation/docs/_wip_Data_Surface_PurviewAssets.md

 SQL Server + Adventureworks + Purview permissions

 ```
--- In the master database, create a login for UserX
+-- In the master database, create a login for rchaplerp
-CREATE LOGIN [UserX] WITH PASSWORD = 'YourStrongPassword';
+CREATE LOGIN [rchaplerp] FROM EXTERNAL PROVIDER;

--- Create a user for UserX in the desired database
+-- Create a user for rchaplerp in the desired database
-CREATE USER [UserX] FOR LOGIN [UserX];
+CREATE USER [rchaplerp] FROM EXTERNAL PROVIDER;

--- Grant the desired role to UserX in the desired database
+-- Grant the desired role to rchaplerp in the desired database
-ALTER ROLE db_datareader ADD MEMBER [UserX];
+ALTER ROLE db_datareader ADD MEMBER [rchaplerp];
-ALTER ROLE db_datawriter ADD MEMBER [UserX];
+ALTER ROLE db_datawriter ADD MEMBER [rchaplerp];
 ```